 How do you get to the Milford Sound Lodge?

-You need to drive or take a bus!
-Unfortunately, tours from Queenstown or Te Anau are full day trips so if you want to spend more than a day in Milford Sound and stay at the Lodge, then you will need to drive yourself or book a bus.
+Unfortunately, tours from Queenstown or Te Anau are full-day trips so if you want to spend more than a day in Milford Sound and stay at the Milford Sound Lodge, then you will need to drive yourself or book a bus.

 Along the drive to the Milford Sound Lodge, you will drive on the road from the town of Te Anau to Milford Sound.
 Along this road, there are many gorgeous places to stop for photos or hiking.
-Some of our favourite places to check out are the Mirror Lakes, Lake Gunn, the hike to Lake Marian, the Chasm, and the Key Summit hike!
+Some of our favorite places to check out are the Mirror Lakes, Lake Gunn, the hike to Lake Marian, the Chasm, and the Key Summit hike!

-For people camping, the common areas are a great place to hang out (especially when it is raining.)
+For people camping, the common areas are a great place to hang out (especially when it’s raining.)
 There are tons of toilets and hot showers as well.
 We camped there for two nights and it felt like pure luxury!

 For those who don’t want to cook, the onsite restaurant has great reviews and is also reasonably priced with mains for dinner ranging from $26-$39.
 Be sure to reserve a table for dinner advance though as they do book up!
 The restaurant also has a breakfast and lunch menu.

 They do have Wi-Fi at the Milford Lodge that is available at an extra cost to you.
 We bought some as we need our computers for our blog and social media, but if you can go without I would advise you to do so.

 Enjoy the peace and quiet of Milford Sound and stay off your phones if possible!